isaacsokari/sql-the-complete-developers-guide/06-data-normalization-and-relationships/notes.md

 ### Adding with constraint name via ALTER TABLE:

+_( For MySQL & Postgresql)_

 ```sql
 ALTER TABLE <table_name>
 ADD CONSTRAINT <constraint_name> FOREIGN KEY <column_name> REFERENCES ... (see above)
 ```

+## Different Kinds of Data Relationships

+These include

+1. **One-to-Many (1:n)**

+   One record in table A has one or many related records in table B

+   e.g. an employee belongs to a company but a company has many employees

+2. **Many-to-Many**

+   One record in table A has one or many related tables in table B and vice versa

+   e.g. an employee is part of myltiple projects and every project has multiple employees assigned to it.

+3. **One-to-One (1:1)**

+   Every record in table A has only one record in table B and vice versa

+   e.g. an employee has only 1 intranet account and each intranet account belongs to only 1 employee